localstack/docs/content/en/user-guide/aws/sqs/index.md

 ## Introduction

 Simple Queue Service (SQS) is a managed messaging service offered by AWS.
 It allows you to decouple different components of your applications by enabling asynchronous communication through message queues.
 SQS allows you to reliably send, store, and receive messages with support for standard and FIFO queues.

-LocalStack supports SQS via the Community offering, allowing you to use the SQS APIs in your local environment to use a hosted queue to integrate and decouple distributed systems.
+LocalStack supports SQS via the Community offering, allowing you to use the SQS APIs in your local environment to integrate and decouple distributed systems via hosted queues.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_sqs/), which provides information on the extent of SQS's integration with LocalStack.

 ## Getting started

 This guide is designed for users new to SQS and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

 Start your LocalStack container using your preferred method.
-We will demonstrate how to create a SQS queue, retrieve queue attributes and URLs, and receive and delete messages from the queue.
+We will demonstrate how to create an SQS queue, retrieve queue attributes and URLs, and receive and delete messages from the queue.

 ### Create a queue

 To create an SQS queue, use the [`CreateQueue`](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html) API.
 Run the following command to create a queue named `localstack-queue`:

 {{< command >}}
 $ awslocal sqs create-queue --queue-name localstack-queue
 {{< / command >}}

 You can list all queues in your account using the [`ListQueues`](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ListQueues.html) API.
 Run the following command to list all queues in your account:

 {{< command >}}
 $ awslocal sqs list-queues